-According to ACOTE (2018), preparation for the doctoral capstone project includes the completion of a literature review, needs assessment, goals/objectives, and an evaluation plan based on specific focus areas and developed by the student in collaboration with the DCC.
-Potential focus areas for the capstone project and experience include: clinical practice skills, research skills, administration, leadership, program and policy development, advocacy, education, and/or theory development.
+According to ACOTE (2023), the goal of the doctoral capstone is to provide students with an in-depth exposure to one or more of the following areas in occupational therapy: clinical skills, research skills, administration, program development and evaluation, policy development, advocacy, education, and/or leadership.
+The doctoral capstone consists of the experience and the project.
 Preparation for implementation of the capstone project during the capstone experience occurs throughout the program starting with Doctoral Capstone Seminars in year I and II, with completion of the capstone project preparation during OTD 8392-Doctoral Certification & Capstone.
 The doctoral capstone project preparation must be completed prior to beginning the capstone experience during summer of year IV while enrolled in OTD 8494- Doctoral Capstone, Reflections & Exit Colloquium.
-See the Capstone Progression Table (Appendix N) for details on the progression
+See the Capstone Progression Table (Appendix N) for details.